DocuSign (DOCU) Exceeds Market Returns: Some Facts to Consider

-Prior to today's trading, shares of the provider of electronic signature technology had lost 19.81% over the past month.
-This has lagged the Business Services sector's gain of 5.03% and the S&P 500's gain of 2.99% in that time.
+The provider of electronic signature technology's shares have seen a decrease of 18.23% over the last month, not keeping up with the Business Services sector's gain of 8.35% and the S&P 500's gain of 3.8%.

-The investment community will be closely monitoring the performance of DocuSign in its forthcoming earnings report.
-The company is scheduled to release its earnings on March 7, 2024.
+Investors will be eagerly watching for the performance of DocuSign in its upcoming earnings disclosure.
+The company's earnings report is set to be unveiled on March 7, 2024.
 The company is predicted to post an EPS of $0.64, indicating a 1.54% decline compared to the equivalent quarter last year.
-Meanwhile, our latest consensus estimate is calling for revenue of $698.05 million, up 5.83% from the prior-year quarter.
+Simultaneously, our latest consensus estimate expects the revenue to be $698.05 million, showing a 5.83% escalation compared to the year-ago quarter.

 Additionally, investors should keep an eye on any recent revisions to analyst forecasts for DocuSign.
-Recent revisions tend to reflect the latest near-term business trends.
-Therefore, positive revisions in estimates convey analysts' confidence in the company's business performance and profit potential.
+These revisions help to show the ever-changing nature of near-term business trends.
+Consequently, upward revisions in estimates express analysts' positivity towards the company's business operations and its ability to generate profits.

-The Zacks Rank system, spanning from #1 (Strong Buy) to #5 (Strong Sell), boasts an impressive track record of outperformance, audited externally, with #1 ranked stocks yielding an average annual return of +25% since 1988.
+The Zacks Rank system, stretching from #1 (Strong Buy) to #5 (Strong Sell), has a noteworthy track record of outperforming, validated by third-party audits, with stocks rated #1 producing an average annual return of +25% since the year 1988.
 Over the past month, there's been no change in the Zacks Consensus EPS estimate.
-DocuSign currently has a Zacks Rank of #3 (Hold).
+As of now, DocuSign holds a Zacks Rank of #3 (Hold).

-In terms of valuation, DocuSign is presently being traded at a Forward P/E ratio of 17.54.
-This denotes a discount relative to the industry's average Forward P/E of 25.33.
+Looking at valuation, DocuSign is presently trading at a Forward P/E ratio of 18.18.
+This expresses a discount compared to the average Forward P/E of 26.15 of its industry.

-Meanwhile, DOCU's PEG ratio is currently 1.16.
-Comparable to the widely accepted P/E ratio, the PEG ratio also accounts for the company's projected earnings growth.
-The Technology Services industry had an average PEG ratio of 1.6 as trading concluded yesterday.
+It is also worth noting that DOCU currently has a PEG ratio of 1.2.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+The average PEG ratio for the Technology Services industry stood at 1.54 at the close of the market yesterday.

 The Technology Services industry is part of the Business Services sector.
-This industry, currently bearing a Zacks Industry Rank of 91, finds itself in the top 37% echelons of all 250+ industries.
+Currently, this industry holds a Zacks Industry Rank of 80, positioning it in the top 32% of all 250+ industries.

 Remember to apply Zacks.com to follow these and more stock-moving metrics during the upcoming trading sessions.